What is dialectical behaviour therapy (DBT)?

 When is DBT used?

-DBT is often used to treat problems associated with borderline personality disorder, such as:
+DBT is used to treat problems related to borderline personality disorder, such as:

 - alcohol or drug problems

-- eating disorders, such as bingeing or bulimia
+- eating disorders, such as binge-eating or bulimia

 What can I expect from DBT?